Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Literature Review

 Slightly different works are \citet{hvattum2009using} and \citet{hvattum2009scenario}.
 They approximate the infinite horizon Markov decision process by solving a finite scenario tree problem on a rolling basis.
 However, scenario tree generation still requires a distributional assumption — they are generated by random sampling from a distribution.
 Different distribution assumptions for different periods can formulate dynamic demand.
 However, determining the underlying distributions for each future period is a fundamental yet tricky issue.
-Current work either specifies the same distribution for each period or randomly generates distribution parameters, neglecting the sequential relationship among the demand in different periods, and still fails to cope with the complex reality.
-Our ScPO approach overcomes this issue by leveraging a data-driven approach that first captures future information based on historical demand through a \textit{scenario-predict} step without any distributional assumption and then gives an approximate solution through a\textit{scenario-optimize} step to hedge against the prediction error by minimizing the expected finite horizon cost using stochastic programming.
+The mentioned works either specify the same distribution for each period or randomly generate distribution parameters, neglecting the sequential relationship among the demand in different periods as observed in practice.
+The work of \citet{greif2024combinatorial} is notable, but differs from our work on a few important aspects.
+They solve the SDIRP through an end-to-end learning idea by adopting the ideas of \cite{parmentier2021learning, dalle2022learning, parmentier2022learning}, and \cite{baty2024combinatorial}, in which dynamic routing problems are transferred into single-period price-collecting routing problem, where the ``prices" are learned by a machine learning predictor.
+However, \cite{greif2024combinatorial} consider a single vehicle only, and more importantly, only consider replenishing retailers towards their full capacity.
+In that way, the inventory replenishment quantity is not actively decided upon, which significantly reduces decision complexity.
+Our approach allows for replenishing any amount of inventory.
+Indeed, our ScenPO approach leverages a data-driven approach that first captures future information based on historical demand through a \textit{scenario-predict} step without any distributional assumption and then gives an approximate solution through a \textit{scenario-optimize} step to hedge against the prediction error by minimizing the expected finite horizon cost using stochastic programming.
+It can be applied to any setting that combines forecasting and combinatorial optimization and is a generic and relatively easy to apply.